google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/index.markdown

 ---
 layout: shared/narrow-pages-list
 title: "Service Workers"
 description: "Service workers have been described as &ldquo;programmable network proxies&rdquo; and &ldquo;background workers&rdquo;.
-To be more specific, a  service worker is a script run by a browser in the background that proxies and caches network interactions."
+Neither is really accurate.
+A service worker is a script run by a browser in the background that lets a developer manage network interactions for one or more client pages."
 published_on: 2015-09-25
 updated_on: 2015-09-25
 order: 1